Creatiwity/witycms-doc/slideshow.md

 * **Enable slides autoplaying**: Enable automatic slide changes.

-When you decide to *enable slides autoplaying*, you can edit these two parametere:
+When you decide to *enable slides autoplaying*, you can edit these two parameters:

 * **Pause time between two slides (ms)**: the default value is 4000 ms.
 * **Transition time between two slides (ms)**: the default value is 500 ms.